HeshanKarunaratne/notes/README.md

 - NEVER - Ensures the method executes without any transaction.
 It throws an exception if a transaction is already present.
 - NESTED - Runs within a nested transaction if one exists.
 This allows for "save points" where the nested transaction can roll back independently without affecting the outer transaction.

+15 .
+Evaluate on dirty read, non-repeatable read and phantom read in transactions?
+- Dirty read - Reads data from a transaction that may roll back.
+- Non-repeatable read - Same row changes value within a transaction.
+- Phantom read - Number of rows changes within a transaction.

+16 .
+Evaluate shared lock and exclusive lock in transactions?
+- Shared Lock - Shared locks permit multiple concurrent readers but block writers
+- Exclusive Lock - Grant sole access for both reading and writing, ensuring data integrity

+17 .
+Evaluate on transactional isolation in Spring Boot?
+- DEFAULT - Uses the underlying database's default isolation level
+- READ_UNCOMMITTED - The lowest isolation level.
+It allows "dirty reads" where a transaction can see uncommitted data from others.
+It offers the highest performance but lowest consistency.
+- READ_COMMITTED - Prevents dirty reads by ensuring a transaction only reads data committed by others.
+This is the most common production setting.
+- REPEATABLE_READ - Ensures that if a row is read twice in a transaction, the data remains identical.
+This prevents "non-repeatable reads" but may still allow "phantom reads"
+- SERIALIZABLE - The highest level, executing transactions as if they were sequential.
+This prevents all anomalies (dirty, non-repeatable, and phantom reads) but significantly impacts performance due to heavy locking.

 ## Section 6
 #### SOLID Principals